 Skip to Content

-So you’ve been working on a great design and you’re almost done, but something about it still seems a bit flat.
+So you’ve been working on a great design and almost done, but something about it still seems a bit flat.

 Shading is a great way to add depth and a sense of space to your design.